READER: Retrieval-Assisted Drafter for Efficient LLM Inference: Method

+Our approach accelerates speculative decoding by constructing a \emph{heterogeneous draft tree} that blends search- (retrieval-) derived tokens with tokens proposed by a draft model.
+Building on the theoretical foundations, we empirically identify effective tree shapes and techniques that raise the quality of drafted tokens.

-The idea similar to the statistical search is applied in several recent speculative methods, such as Lookahead \cite{Lookahead}, REST \cite{he-etal-2024-rest}, and ANPD \cite{ou-etal-2024-lossless}.
-In Lookahead, the authors suggest using a \textit{trie} (prefix tree) data structure to store history and perform searches.
-This structure supports the following operations with corresponding asymptotic complexities: \begin{enumerate}[topsep=1pt, itemsep=1pt, parsep=0pt] \item Insert a sequence $S$ in $ O(|S|) $. \item Search a sequence $S$ in $ O(|S|) $. \end{enumerate} During decoding, the trie is populated with the input prompt, self-generated output, and optionally some external data.
-To generate the draft tree, one takes a suffix $S$ from the generated tokens, descends in the trie with $S$, and extracts a subtree of the desired shape.
+For the \textit{short-term context}, we maintain a trie that supports: \begin{enumerate}[topsep=-5pt,itemsep=1pt,parsep=1pt] \item inserting a sequence $S$ in $O(|S|)$ time; \item searching for a sequence $S$ in $O(|S|)$ time. \end{enumerate} During decoding, the trie is populated with the input prompt, self-generated tokens, and (optionally) external text.
+To build the draft tree, we take a suffix $S$ of the generated tokens, descend the trie with $S$, and extract a subtree of a prescribed shape.
 The suffix length is a hyperparameter.
-If $S$ cannot be found in the trie, the algorithm repeats the process without the first token of $S$.
+If $S$ is not present, we drop its first token and retry.

-The usual strategy for extracting the subtree involves fixing a maximum depth and a maximum number of tokens, then performing a depth-first search with these parameters.
-To enhance the acceptance length, vertices in the trie are sorted by frequency, ensuring that the most common continuations are prioritized.
+A common extraction strategy fixes both a maximum depth and a maximum token budget, then performs a depth-first traversal subject to these limits.
+To improve acceptance length, trie nodes are sorted by continuation frequency so that high-frequency successors are explored first.

-We propose enhancing speculative capabilities by utilizing an auxiliary large datastore, as mentioned in Section~\ref{sec:self-rep}.
-This datastore is populated with a large set of responses, preferably generated by the base model.
-A trie structure is not suitable for this task due to its high memory consumption when scaling the dataset.
-Since the datastore does not need to be rebuilt during inference, we employ a suffix array instead.
-Searching in a suffix array is performed via binary search on the prefix, as the suffix array stores substrings in lexicographical order.
-To ensure broad tasks coverage, the datastore should include texts from diverse sources.
-We use the Magpie dataset for this purpose.
-In our experiments, the datastore remains under 1 GB in size and is stored in RAM.
+To capture \textit{long-term context}, we augment the system with a large auxiliary datastore comprising many responses, ideally produced by the base model.
+A trie is impractical here due to memory growth at scale.
+Because this datastore is static at inference time, we index it with a \textit{suffix array}.
+Lookups reduce to binary search over prefixes since the array stores substrings in lexicographic order.
+To ensure broad task coverage, the datastore mixes texts from diverse sources; we use the Magpie dataset in our experiments.
+The resulting index fits in RAM and remains under $1$\,GB.